Why it MATTERS

 Unlike many popular National Parks, the Blue Ridge Parkway receives no income from entrance fees, so supporting it through the Foundation is critical to preserving this national treasure.
 Without the support of the Blue Ridge Parkway Foundation, many of the resources, amenities and services so often taken for granted would vanish.
 Recent examples include:

-- Free concert series at the Blue Ridge Music Center — Presenting the traditional music of the Blue Ridge Mountains at this state-of-the-art outdoor amphitheater expands the audience and encourages the preservation of this cultural treasure.
+- Concert series at the Blue Ridge Music Center — Presenting the traditional music of the Blue Ridge Mountains at this state-of-the-art outdoor amphitheater expands the audience and encourages the preservation of this cultural treasure.

 The Blue Ridge Parkway is a magical gift given to us more than 75 years ago.
 It is now our responsibility to safeguard this treasure and pass it on to future generations.
 Learn how you can help.

 - Projects & Programs